espressif/esp-idf/docs/en/security/secure-boot.rst

 Configuration "Secure Boot: One-Time Flash" is the recommended configuration for production devices.
 In this mode, each device gets a unique key that is never stored outside the device.

 However, an alternative mode :ref:`Secure Boot: Reflashable <CONFIG_SECURE_BOOTLOADER_MODE>` is also available.
-This mode allows you to supply a 256-bit key file that is used for the secure bootloader key.
+This mode allows you to supply a binary key file that is used for the secure bootloader key.
 As you have the key file, you can generate new bootloader images and secure boot digests for them.

 In the esp-idf build process, this 256-bit key file is derived from the app signing key generated during the generate_signing_key step above.
-The private key's SHA-256 digest is used as the 256-bit secure bootloader key.
+The private key's SHA-256 digest is used as the secure bootloader key (as-is for Coding Scheme None, or truncate to 192 bytes for 3/4 Encoding).
 This is a convenience so you only need to generate/protect a single private key.

 .. note:: Although it's possible, we strongly recommend not generating one secure boot key and flashing it to every device in a production environment.
 The "One-Time Flash" option is recommended for production environments.

 To enable a reflashable bootloader:

-1. In the ``make menuconfig`` step, select "Bootloader Config" -> "Secure Boot" -> "Reflashable".
+1. In the ``make menuconfig`` step, select "Bootloader Config" -> :ref:`CONFIG_SECURE_BOOT_ENABLED` ->  :ref:`CONFIG_SECURE_BOOTLOADER_MODE` -> Reflashable.

+2. If necessary, set the :ref:`CONFIG_SECURE_BOOTLOADER_KEY_ENCODING` based on the coding scheme used by the device.
+The coding scheme is shown in the ``Features`` line when ``esptool.py`` connects to the chip, or in the ``espefuse.py summary`` output.

 2. Follow the steps shown above to choose a signing key file, and generate the key file.

 3. Run ``make bootloader``.
-A 256-bit key file will be created, derived from the private key that is used for signing.
+A binary key file will be created, derived from the private key that is used for signing.
 Two sets of flashing steps will be printed - the first set of steps includes an ``espefuse.py burn_key`` command which is used to write the bootloader key to efuse.
 (Flashing this key is a one-time-only process.)
 The second set of steps can be used to reflash the bootloader with a pre-calculated digest (generated during the build process).

 4. Resume from :ref:`Step 6 of the one-time flashing process <secure-boot-resume-normal-flashing>`, to flash the bootloader and enable secure boot.
 Watch the console log output closely to ensure there were no errors in the secure boot configuration.